(nirmatrelvir tablets; ritonavir tablets)

 ↑ pimavanserin

 Dosage adjustment of aripiprazole, brexpiprazole, cariprazine, iloperidone, lumateperone, and pimavanserin is recommended.
-Refer to individual product label for more information.
+Refer to the individual product prescribing information for more information.

 Opioid antagonists